hammerheim-game/hammerheim-rules/5-warbands.md

 knife in his back.
 Profile M WS BS S T W I A Ld
 4 4 4 3 3 1 4 1 8
-Weapons/Armour: A Captain may be equipped with weapons and armour chosen from the Mountainguard Equipment list.
+Weapons/Armor: A Captain may be equipped with weapons and armor chosen from the Mountainguard Equipment list.
 Skills: The Averlander Captain may choose from Combat, Shooting, Academic, Strength, & Speed, when he gains a